vyos/vyos-documentation/docs/interfaces/tunnel.rst

 6in4 uses tunneling to encapsulate IPv6 traffic over IPv4 links as defined in RFC4213_.
 The 6in4 traffic is sent over IPv4 inside IPv4 packets whose IP headers have the IP protocol number set to 41.
-This protocol number is specifically designated for IPv6 encapsulation, the IPv4 packet header is immediately followed by the IPv6 packet being carried. qThe encapsulation overhead is the size of the IPv4 header of 20 bytes, therefore with an MTU of 1500 bytes, IPv6 packets of 1480 bytes can be sent without fragmentation.
+This protocol number is specifically designated for IPv6 encapsulation, the IPv4 packet header is immediately followed by the IPv6 packet being carried.
+The encapsulation overhead is the size of the IPv4 header of 20 bytes, therefore with an MTU of 1500 bytes, IPv6 packets of 1480 bytes can be sent without fragmentation.
 This tunneling technique is frequently used by IPv6 tunnel brokers like `Hurricane Electric`_.

 An example: